Here is a list of a few things we recommend when designing your application and mounting our gas struts:

-Do mount our gas springs in pairs to prevent side loading.
+Do mount our gas struts in pairs to prevent side loading.

 Do ensure that all of our end fittings are fully screwed down onto the gas springs as this will reduce the chance of the threaded studs being broken off during operation.